jhauraw/jw-com-jekyll/resume/index.md

 subtype: resume
 title: Résumé
 excerpt: |
-  Jhaura Wachsman is a web developer who delivers modern mobile-first web applications using today's most advanced technologies and techniques so that your website delivers an exceptional user experience.
+  View Jhaura Wachsman's Résumé online or download as PDF.
+Jhaura is a senior level web developer with a focus on modern mobile-first front-end technologies and responsive design.
+Contract / Freelance web developer for hire.
 ---

 <ul class="inline-justified text-right">